International sanctions against Afghanistan: Travel ban

-Arms Embargo
+Arms embargo

 Introduced in 2000 by United Nations Security Council Resolution 1333, the UN imposed a mandatory arms embargo on Taliban-controlled Afghanistan.
 The embargo was designed to pressure the Taliban to close terrorist training camps and to further pressure the group into handing over Osama bin Laden to US authorities.
 The embargo was originally a blanket ban on the sale and supply of weapons to any person in the territory of Afghanistan.

 The arms embargo was designed as a presentation measure and aimed to limit the ability of the Taliban to fight a civil war.
 The UN placed an additional embargo on the provision of "technical advice, assistance, or training related to military activities" as well as barring the establishment of military or terrorist training facilities.
 The UN Resolution 1333 also required member states to bar "intermediaries [...] brokers or other third parties" from supplying arms to the Taliban.

 The Arms Embargo was supervised by a Committee established in accordance with resolution 1333 and was further supported by a Monitoring Group and Sanctions Enforcement Support Team.
 These support mechanisms had the power to review the enforcement of sanctions by member states and report to the Security Council on the implementation of the resolution at regular intervals.

 The UN modified the embargo in 2002 after the fall of the Taliban regime.
 Resolution 1390 amended the embargo to target al-Qaeda linked individuals and entities.
 The resolution established a monitoring committee, which consisted of all six permanent members of the United Nations Security Council, as well as two of the ten rotating members.

-Enforcement of Sanctions
+Enforcement of sanctions

+Resolution 1267

 Resolution 1267 was enforced by the Security Council Sanctions Committee or the al-Qaeda and Taliban Sanctions Committee.

 The onus on implementing the sanctions fell upon the United Nations member states.
 Member states were encouraged to introduced domestic legalisation "criminalising the financing of terrorism and associated money laundering", as well as drafting new rules for aviation authorities and adding individuals on the Consolidated List to their national "no fly" list.

 Once the aviation and financial sanctions went into effect in November 1999, the sanctions directly led to the "closer of Afghan bank branches" in the neighbouring country of Pakistan, as well as the cancelation of Ariana Afghan Airline's flights.

 US financial institutions were bound by Executive Order 133224 to report and freeze assets.
 As of November 18, 2002, the US had frozen more than $200 million.